grain-lang/grain/stdlib/queue.md

 pop : Queue<a> -> Queue<a>
 ```

-Removes the value at the beginning of the queue.
+Dequeues the next value in the queue.

 Parameters: